myusernamedm/gcode-modifier/README.md

 ## The Solution

-This app post-processes your Bambu Studio `.gcode` file to insert three actions at each toolchange:
+This app post-processes your Bambu Studio `.gcode` file to insert three actions **for the left nozzle** at each toolchange:

 1. **Dwell** — hold position at the wipe tower for 3 seconds so gravity pulls any ooze down onto the tower rather than mid-air
 2. **Wipe pass** — move the nozzle 5 mm across the tower surface to wipe off residual filament